mbachmann/selenium-java-tutorial/README.md

 * Write a test that enters a search term into DuckDuckGo
 * Click on the first search result
 * Use findElement() and sendKeys()
-* Use Select for dropdowns
 * Check validation error messages with getText()

-## Chapter 4: Synchronization

-* Load a website with an intentionally delayed element
-* Write two tests:
-* Using Thread.sleep() (dirty)
-* Using WebDriverWait and ExpectedConditions (best practice)

-## Chapter 5: Page Object Model

-* Refactor your Google test into Page classes
-* Use PageFactory for Initialization
-* Reusable Methods: searchFor(String query)

-## Chapter 6: Advanced Techniques

-* Test a form (e.g., contact form)
 * Use Select for dropdowns
 * Check validation error messages with getText()
 * Test accepting a JavaScript alert